Skip to main content

 One of the amenities available to Dartmouth’s outdoorsy student body is the Dartmouth Ski Way, the school-owned ski area.
 Just 15 minutes from campus, the school has regular shuttles to and from the ski area, and students receive discounted tickets.

 An active outing club, its own ski mountain, and easy access to the ski areas of New Hampshire and Vermont have all helped Dartmouth produce some of the world’s best skiers.
-Dartmouth has had a skier in every Olympics dating back to 1924 and, in 2018, 13 U.S. skiers (and one Bermuda skier) were Dartmouth alumni.
-One of the world’s best skiers, Mikaela Shiffrin—winner of two Olympic old medals and winner of more than 60 World Cup races—didn’t go to Dartmouth, but her Dad did.
+Dartmouth has had a skier in every Olympics dating back to 1924 and, in 2022, seven U.S. skiers with ties to Dartmouth.
+One of the world’s best skiers, Mikaela Shiffrin—winner of three Olympic medals and a record 101 (and counting) World Cup races—didn’t attend Dartmouth, but her dad did.
 He was a member of the Dartmouth ski team in the 1970s.

 It’s not all outdoor activities that get “Big Green” students going outside the classroom.
 The Dartmouth Aires is the university’s oldest a capella group.
 Since 1946, the group has performed a wide mix of musical styles and sketch comedy on campus, along the East Coast, and internationally—performing as far afield as Italy, Hong Kong, and Aruba.